chinmay2312/AWS-Lambda-with-gRPC/README.md

 	Observe that the order of the operands is important for subtraction and division

 8. Now we execute client, with command line parameters.
-Type `run <input-as-shown-above>` command again.
-For the choices provided, enter `1` to select HelloWorldClient.
+Type `runMain GRPCClient <input-as-shown-above>` command.
 9. The output will contain a line `Result: <calculation-output>`.

 This is the result of your input returned from AWS Lambda function, accessed through AWS API Gateway